Logoi-Linguistics/Logoi-Linguistics/README.md

 ; Unabridged

-Name/Value                  ; Name/Value is a MetaFunction of arity: 2.
+Name/Value                  ; Name/Value is a MetaMetaFunction of arity: 2.
     hello!/String           ; hello! is an ImpureFunction of domain: String.
     Function/1              ; Function/1 is a MetaFunction of arity: 1.
         whom                ; whom is a Parameter::X, where: X = #TypeSignatureIndex#.